catseye/Chrysoberyl/article/Project Dependencies.md

 *   implementation-type: interpreter
 *   host-language: [C99][]

 `hugs` is a Haskell interpreter.
-It's used in The Platform because, being written in C, it builds on NetBSD.
+It's used in [The Cat's Eye Technologies Platform][] because, being written in C, it builds on NetBSD.
+(Boostrapping `ghci` there would, I imagine, be quite cumbersome.)

 ### Java